Quantum property testing in sparse directed graphs: Quantum algorithm for testing subgraph-freeness

 \begin{theorem}[Restatement of \Cref{theo:kstarfree_ub_intro}] Let $H$ be a digraph of constant size with $k$ source components.
 The quantum query complexity of testing $H$-freeness of an $N$-vertex graph with bounded out-degree in the unidirectional model is $O\Big(N^{\frac{1}{2}\left(1 - \frac{1}{2^k -1}\right)}\Big)$. \end{theorem}

 \begin{proof} In order to extend the $k=2$ case described above to larger $k$, we first try to find many partial $H$-instances with $k-1$ source components found, and then extend one of them to a complete $H$-instance.
 We present a brief description of our algorithm below, where $h$ is the number of vertices of $H$: \begin{enumerate} \item Sample a uniformly random vertex subset $\cS_1$ in $G$ of size $t_1$.
 Perform a depth-$h$ BFS from every vertex in $\cS_1$.
 Let $\cS_1'=\cS_1$. \item For iterations $i =2$ to $k-1$, do the following: \begin{enumerate} \item Perform a Grover search $t_i$ times on the vertices $V \setminus \cS_{i-1}'$ in the following way.
 A vertex $v$ is marked if there exist $i-1$ other vertices $u_j\in \cS_{j}$ for each $j\in[i-1]$ such that $u_1,\dots,u_{i-1}$ and $v$ are from $i$ different source components of an $H$ subgraph of $G$.
 If we do not find $t_i$ vertices like this, output \textbf{Reject}, otherwise let $\cS_i$ denote the set of the vertices $v$ that we found. \item Set $\cS_{i}'= \cS_{i-1}' \cup \cS_i $. \end{enumerate} \item Perform Grover search on $V \backslash \cS_{k-1}'$ to find a complete $H$-instance.
-I.e., a vertex $v$ is marked if there exist $k-1$ other vertices $u_j\in \cS_{j}$ for each $j\in[k-1]$ such that $u_1,\dots,u_{k-1}$ and $v$ are from the $k$ different source components of an $H$ subgraph of $G$.
+I.e., a vertex $v$ is marked if there exist $k-1$ other vertices $u_j\in \cS_{j}$ for each $j\in[k-1]$ such that $u_1,\dots,u_{k-1}$ and $v$ are from the $k$ different source components of an $H$ subgraph of $G$. \item If any occurrence of $H$ in $G$ is found, output \textbf{Reject} and terminate the algorithm.
+Otherwise, output \textbf{Accept}. \end{enumerate} The correctness proof is similar to the $k=2$ case. \Cref{claim:eps-far-H} tells us that in $\cS_1$ there are $\Omega(t_1)$ many vertices that are from a source component of an $H$-copy.
+Because of the source-disjointness of the $H$-copies, when $i=2$, there are $\Omega(t_1)$ many 1-partial solutions that can be extended to a complete $H$ instance by disjoint remaining source components.
+As Grover search provides uniformly random marked elements, a constant fraction of the $t_2$ many 2-partial solutions are actually extendable to $H$ in a similar, disjoint way.
+This continues to be true in each iteration: (with high probability) a constant fraction of the $t_{i-1}$ many $(i-1)$-partial solutions are extendable to complete $H$ instances by disjoint remaining source components.
+This way, the last step is going to find an $H$-subgraph with high probability.